 - ½ cup butter

 - 1 teaspoon ground cinnamon

 - 3 tablespoons turbinado sugar (optional)

-- Preheat oven to 350° F. Prepare muffin tin by lining it with muffin papers or greasing it.
+- Preheat oven to 350° F. Prepare muffin tin by lining it with muffin papers or greasing it (I use this muffin tin).
 Set aside.

 - In a large bowl, cream together ½ cup butter and 1 cup sugar.
 Add the egg, 1 teaspoon of vanilla extract, 1¾ cups mashed sweet potatoes and mix until combined.

 - Add ½ teaspoon salt, 1½ teaspoons baking powder, 1 teaspoon cinnamon, 2 cups of flour, and 2 tablespoons of milk.
 Stir just until combined.
 Fold in the 1 cup of chocolate chips.

 - Spoon batter into prepared muffin tin, filling each cup to the top.